AyazKaan/Discord-AO-DevChat/README.md

 1. Install the required npm packages:

-  ` npm install discord.js ws @permaweb/aoconnect fs express express-rate-limit`
+  ` npm install discord.js ws @permaweb/aoconnect fs express express-rate-limit axios dotenv`

 2. Create a `.env` file in the root directory with your Discord bot token and channel ID: